jessnarsinuesvector/TDD-Practice/README.md

 ```

 Understanding how the rules work, identifying key aspects, and designing the flow is harder than I thought (and this is a simple exercise versus what we are actually doing at work).
 Asking relevant questions (monologues, yep.) during the design phase definitely improved the testability of the implementation.
-Generating the tests was so much easier when I had clarity in the design.
+Generating the tests was so much easier when I had clarity in the specificity of how it should work and the design.

 ---
 How to use: